OutSystems/docs-product/src/develop/ui/patterns/mobile/masterdetail.md

    ![](images/masterdetail-10-ss.png)

-1. Double-click your screen name, and from the **GetUserDetails** aggregate, drag the attributes you want to dislay into the RightContent placeholder.
+1. Double-click your screen name, and from the **GetUserDetails** aggregate, drag the attributes you want to display into the RightContent placeholder.
 In this example, we use the Username and Email attributes.

    ![](images/masterdetail-12-ss.png)